ManiacalLabs/BiblioPixel/doc/tutorial/Before-you-start.rst

-You don't need to know how to program in order to use BiblioPixel but you do need to be familiar with a few things:
+You don't need to know how to program in order to use BiblioPixel but you do need to be familiar with a couple of things:

 1. Using the command line
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^